Slow Cooker Beef Barley Stew

 But don’t overcook it, either!
 Yes, it is possible to overcook a beef stew.
 When it comes to soups and stews, there’s nothing I dislike more than when vegetables are cooked to a mushy mess.

 This hearty stew just begs to be sopped up by some warm, crusty bread.
 Or how about steaming hot popovers?
 Try my traditional Popovers recipe – or if you have sourdough starter or discard, these heartier Sourdough Popovers are AMAZING!

 A fresh side salad would also be good.
-Try my Homemade Buttermilk Ranch Dressing – our family loves it!
+Dress simple fresh greens with my Homemade Buttermilk Ranch Dressing – our family loves it!

 I might also suggest, as my photo depicts, a glass of dry, robust red wine for sipping.
 So very lovely.